Do Go On - 425 - The WWI Christmas Truce

 Now I've heard everything.

-Later on the use of paper was banned so you weren't allowed to wrap any of your gifts.
+so you weren't allowed to wrap any of your gifts.

 Okay.

-During World War II in America, Christmas trees were in short supply because of a lack
+During World War II in America,

-of manpower to cut the trees down.
+supply because of a lack of manpower to cut the trees down.

-Well they were cutting the tops off and sending them to the German soldiers.
+Well, they were cutting the tops off and sending them to the German soldiers.

-So because of this, Americans rushed
+So because of this, Americans rushed to buy American-made artificial trees, and this is when

-and this is when those took off.
+those took off.

 Over in Germany, Christmas was also a little different.